denzelrenner/LIFE4136-Group1-Rotation2/README.md

 To install the `homebrew` package manager follow the steps outlined on the [homebrew website](https://brew.sh/)

 To install the video formatting tool `ffmpeg` input the command below into the command line once `homebrew` has been installed

 ```bash
 brew install ffmpeg
 ```

-To install [Jalview](https://www.jalview.org/),[PyMOL](https://pymol.org/),and [MEGA](https://www.megasoftware.net/) software, navigate to their respective websites and follow the download guidance for your machine.
+To install the [Jalview](https://www.jalview.org/),[PyMOL](https://pymol.org/),and [MEGA](https://www.megasoftware.net/) softwares, navigate to their respective websites and follow the download guidance for your machine.

 ## Script description